Best RTX 3070 Ti in 2023

 - Goes out of stock quickly

 Value is relative, and we employ the term in the loosest sense here.
 In relation to other AIB partner RTX 3070 Ti GPUs, the Asus TUF Gaming OC RTX 3070 Ti is more affordable with excellent cooling, durable construction, and a welcome 1785 MHz boost in gaming mode and a speedy 1815 MHz in OC mode.
+It’s marked as one of the best budget GPUs among RTX 3070 Ti models on the current market.

-In keeping with what we’ve come to expect from the Asus TUF range, the Asus TUF Gaming OC RTX 3070 Ti is made to last with solid all-round construction, a simple but pleasing industrial-style aesthetic based on a full-aluminum shroud, and conservative use of RGB.
+In keeping with what we’ve come to expect from the Asus TUF range, the Asus TUF Gaming OC RTX 3070 Ti is made to last with solid all-around construction, a simple but pleasing industrial-style aesthetic based on a full-aluminum shroud, and conservative use of RGB.
 Let’s face it, RGB isn’t for everyone, and a stripped-back option should suit those that prefer subtly in their rigs.

 Cooling is well served by allying ASUS’ triple-fan Axial-tech, alternate spinning, a Maxcontact heatsink array with extra surface smoothness for better thermal transfer, and a dedicated heatsink for the VRAM – one of the hottest components on the RTX 3070 Ti.
 This design not only manages temperatures well but ensures the solution works for years ahead by using longevity-geared components such as dual ball fan bearings.